 - For the treatment of peptic ulcer, IBS, or enterocolitis:

-- Adults—One or two capsules three or four times a day.
+- Adults—1 or 2 capsules three or four times a day.
 Your doctor may adjust your dose as needed and tolerated.

-- Older adults—Two capsules per day.
+- Older adults—2 capsules per day.
 Your doctor may adjust your dose as needed and tolerated.